17.42 Causes and Prevention of War

 This class has no prerequisites.

 17.42 will not be offered this semester.
-It will be available in the Spring semester, and will be instructed by D. Altman.
+It will be instructed by S. Van Evera.

 This class counts for a total of 12 credits.
 This class counts as a HASS S. This class counts as a CI-H.